-Gold is one of the oldest investment strategies there is and continues to be relevant even today.
-Gold tends to move in the opposite direction as the stock market, so it can be a worthwhile asset in the event of a market downturn.
+Gold is one of the oldest investment strategies, and it continues to be relevant even today.
+In addition, gold tends to move in the opposite direction as the stock market, so it can be a worthwhile asset in the event of a market downturn.

 When you imagine investing in gold, you may picture people hiding gold bars underneath their bed.
-This is an option, but it’s probably not the smartest investment strategy.
-And there are actually many ways you can invest in gold, even as a beginner.
+Of course, this is an option, but it’s probably not the wisest investment strategy.
+There are actually many ways you can invest in gold, even as a beginner.

 Why invest in gold?

-Before we get into how to invest in gold, it can be helpful to understand why gold is still a sound investment in 2020.
-The biggest reason is that gold is considered to be an inflation hedge.
+Before we get into how to invest in gold, it can help to understand why gold is still a sound investment in 2022.
+The biggest reason is that gold is considered to be an inflation hedge, according to the World Gold Council.

 An inflation hedge is an investment that protects the purchasing power of currency from rising costs due to inflation.
 An inflation hedge either maintains or increases its value over a long period of time.